Istanbul, with its population of around 16 million people, is

 Waterfront

-Sarayburnu is the coastal area in the old city, behind
+Sarayburnu is a coastal area in the old city,

-There is no visible gay scene here either.
-It is not a
+located behind Topkapi Palace near Sultanahmet.
+There is no visible gay scene

 Yesilkoy Beaches

-There are several beaches around Yesilkoy district on the European side of
+There are a number of public beaches around Yesilkoy district on the European side of

-Ciroz Public Beach in Yesilkoy and public beaches
+weekend days in peak summer season, Ciroz Beach in Yesilkoy and public beaches

-to meet young ghetto boys.
+to meet young boys coming from the nearby ghetto neighbourhoods of Istanbul.
 These boys can be problematic especially

 of teenagers.